 So Saul gathered the people together and numbered them in Telaim, two hundred thousand foot soldiers and ten thousand men of Judah.
 And Saul came to a city of Amalek, and lay in wait in the valley.
 Then Saul said to the Kenites, "Go, depart, get down from among the Amalekites, lest I destroy you with them.
 For you showed kindness to all the children of Israel when they came up out of Egypt."
 So the Kenites departed from among the Amalekites.

 a.
 So Saul gathered the people together and numbered them: Saul was certainly a capable military leader.
-He shows he has the ability to gather and organize a large army.
-He also knew how to time his attack properly; he lay in wait in the valley.
+He could gather and organize a large army.
+He also knew how to time his attack properly; and he lay in wait in the valley.

 b.
 Saul said to the Kenites, "Go, depart": Here, Saul shows wisdom and mercy in letting the Kenites go.
 God's judgment was not upon them, so he did not want to destroy them with the Amalekites.